 Many hotels focus strongly on location search results like "Hotels in San Francisco" that can be extremely competitive and expensive.
 Instead, hotels can focus on their niche like "Hotels with free breakfast in La Jolla, "or "Hotel pool party in Palm Springs."

 7. Speak to Customers in Multiple Languages

-This will speak to a wider range of people and boost perception of the hotel.
+This will speak to a broader range of people and boost the perception of the hotel.

 8. Optimize for Mobile Devices